-- Demeaning humor relating to a student's race, gender, ethnicity or actual or perceived attributes, - 6.
-Blackmail, extortion, demands for protection money or other involuntary donations or loans. - 7.
+- 1. Sarcastic "comments" about another student's personal appearance or actual or perceived attributes. - 2.
+Pointed questions intended to embarrass or humiliate, - 3.
+Mocking, taunting or belittling, - 4.
+Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 5.
+Demeaning humor relating to a student's actual or perceived attributes, - 6.
+Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 7.
 Blocking access to school property or facilities, - 8.
 Deliberate physical contact or injury to person or property, - 9.
 Stealing or hiding books or belongings, and/or - 10.
 Threats of harm to student(s), possessions, or others. - 11.
 Sexual harassment, as governed by policy 3.26, is also for of bullying. - 12.
-Teasing or name-calling based on the belief or perception that an individual is not conforming to expected gender roles (Example: "Slut") or conduct or is homosexual, regardless of whether the student self-identifies as homosexual (Examples: "You are so gay."
-"Fag" "Queer").
+Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether the student self-identifies as homosexual or transgender (Examples: "Slut", "You are so gay", "Fag".
+"Queer"). - Notes: A school employee who has reported violations under the school district's policy shall be immune from any tort liability which may arise from the failure to remedy the reported incident.